 The Collection Fund Statement shows the transactions of the billing authority in relation to the collection from taxpayers of Council Tax and National Non-Domestic Rates (NNDR) and its distribution to local government bodies and the Government.
 The Council has a statutory requirement to operate a Collection Fund as a separate account to the General Fund.
 The purpose of the Collection Fund therefore, is to isolate the income and expenditure relating to Council Tax and National Non-Domestic Business Rates.
 The administrative costs associated with the collection process are charged to the General Fund.
 Collection Fund surpluses declared by the billing authority in relation to Council Tax are apportioned to the relevant major precepting bodies in the subsequent financial year.
-Deficits, likewise, are proportionately charged to the relevant major precepting bodies are Worcestershire County Council (WCC), the Office of the Police and Crime Commissioner for West Mercia (PCC) and the Hereford and Worcester Fire Authority (H&WFA).
+Deficits, likewise, are proportionately charged to the relevant major precepting bodies in the following year.
+For Wyre Forest, the Council Tax major precepting bodies are Worcestershire County Council (WCC), the Office of the Police and Crime Commissioner for West Mercia (PCC) and the Hereford and Worcester Fire Authority (H&WFA).

 Business Rates surpluses or deficits declared by the billing authority in relation to the Collection Fund are apportioned in the subsequent financial year in their respective proportions.
-To help mitigate the risk of fluctuations in Business Rates income, Wyre Forest District Council (WFDC) was a member of the newly formed Herefordshire and Worcestershire Business Rates Pool (HWBRP) for 2023-24 (previously a member of the Worcestershire Business Rates Pool (WBRP) that ceased on 31st March 2023).
+To help mitigate the risk of fluctuations in Business Rates income, Wyre Forest District Council (WFDC) was a member of the Herefordshire and Worcestershire Business Rates Pool (HWBRP) with WCC being the lead authority.
 Separate accounts are maintained that form part of the WCC Accounts and are not reflected in the WFDC Collection Fund Accounts.